igor11191708/sharelink-for-swiftui/README.md

 - **Activity Exclusion**: Options to exclude specific activities from the share sheet.
 - **iOS 14+ Compatibility**: Designed to be compatible with iOS 14 and above.

+## Example Usage

+To see the example code in action, refer to the [ShareLinkButton Example](https://github.com/The-Igor/sharelink-example).

 ![ShareLinkButton Example](https://github.com/The-Igor/sharelink-for-swiftui/blob/main/img/sharelink_swiftui.jpeg)

 ## API